kalngyk/segmentplacer/README.md

 # segmentplacer

-This repository contains prototype implementations in D3.js for the algorithms in the paper [Placing Segments On Parallel Arcs](https://link.springer.com/chapter/10.1007/978-3-319-94667-2_25), meant only for testing the feasibility of the algorithms therein.
+This repository contains prototype implementations in D3.js for the algorithms in the paper [Placing Segments On Parallel Arcs (2018)](https://link.springer.com/chapter/10.1007/978-3-319-94667-2_25), meant only for testing the feasibility of the algorithms therein.

 ![Figure 2d](./figure2d.png)